sacoppin/awsquizz/quiz.md

 #### What functionality would provide this security?

-* Server-Side Encryption
+*Server-Side Encryption*

 (Server-side encryption protects data at rest.
 Amazon S3 encrypts each object with a unique key.
 As an additional safeguard, it encrypts the key itself with a key that it rotates regularly.
 Amazon S3 server-side encryption uses one of the strongest block ciphers available to encrypt your data, 256-bit Advanced Encryption Standard (AES-256).)

 https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingServerSideEncryption.html

-Client-Side Encryption
+- Client-Side Encryption

-SELECTED
-Client-Side Encryption is the action of encrypting data before sending it to S3.
-This is for encryption in transit.
+(Client-Side Encryption is the action of encrypting data before sending it to S3.
+This is for encryption in transit.)

 https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingClientSideEncryption.html

-Presigned URLs
+- Presigned URLs

-Presigned URLs allow you to generate temporary URLs to access private files.
+(Presigned URLs allow you to generate temporary URLs to access private files.)

 https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html

-Infrequent Access
+- Infrequent Access

-S3 Infrequent Access is an access tier that can reduce the cost of storage but is not applicable to security.
+(S3 Infrequent Access is an access tier that can reduce the cost of storage but is not applicable to security.)

 https://aws.amazon.com/s3/storage-classes/